 - Enemy Mine: Spider-Man teams up with Tombstone to evacuate the gala.
 Lampshaded by Tombstone, who remarks that Spider-Man passed up an opportunity to be paid for doing exactly that.

-- Expressive Mask: The Green Goblin's.
+- Expressive Mask: Spider-Man's and the Green Goblin's.

 - Foreshadowing: Harry's use of the Globulin Green and the Osborns' collection of grotesque masks.